ana-mariacretu/ana-mariacretu.github.io/_pages/about.md

 - /about.html
 ---

 Hello! 👋 I'm a postdoc in the [SPRING Lab](https://spring.epfl.ch/) at EPFL, headed by Prof. Carmela Troncoso.
 My position is funded by the [CYD Distinguished Postdoctoral Fellowship](https://www.epfl.ch/research/funding/epfl-programmes/cyd/cyd-postdoc/) of the Cyber-Defense Campus, where my main collaborator is Dr. Raphael Meier.
-I'm working on the privacy and safety of AI systems having the potential to cause harm, focusing on image generative AI, synthetic data, and client-side scanning.
+I'm working on the privacy and safety of data systems having the potential to cause harm, focusing on image generative AI, synthetic data, and client-side scanning.

 I completed my PhD in the [Computational Privacy Group](https://cpg.doc.ic.ac.uk/index.html) at Imperial College London, advised by Dr. Yves-Alexandre de Montjoye.
 During my PhD, I developed methods to evaluate the privacy of a broad range of anonymization techniques (including re-pseudonymization, query-based systems, and synthetic data).
 I have focused on automation, scalability, tightness of evaluation, and practical relevance of threat models, with the goal of making privacy evaluations more accessible to practitioners.
 I also developed new privacy attacks against machine learning models and studied the adversarial robustness of client-side scanning.